TECH

 Beacons are quite useful things that can serve as an informational source or even attract potential customers.
 Here are some examples of how beacons are used in the modern world:

 • In museums and galleries beacons serve as an extended information source.
-While you're standing next to a famous painting, your device catches a signal from the closest beacon and, for example, opens a page devoted to the history of the artist and his creation.
+While you're standing next to a famous painting, your device catches a signal from the closest beacon and, if you grant location permission, opens a page devoted to the history of the artist and their creation.

-• In retail beacons often serve as a notificator about the most interesting deals and discounts.
+• In retail beacons often serve as an advertising device, notifying about the most interesting deals and discounts.
 While passing by a store your device catches the signal of a shop’s beacon and transfers you to a page with the newest collections and available disсounts.
+Moreover, shopping malls use beacons to offer customers GPS-like indoor navigation.

 • In educational facilities beacons also serve as a notificator about the upcoming events, conferences, holidays, etc. Once again your device receives a signal with a pre-programmed announcement and grants access to a page with the approaching educational activities listed in one place.